JoshuaSchlichting/personal-s3/README.md

 # Personal-S3

 A personal S3 project using Terraform and a frontend served by Go.
+It favors back-up safety over convenience, and as such the hard coded behaviors of this application can create cloud storage objects, but it cannot delete them.

 `personal-s3` is a simple tool to sync a local directory to an S3 bucket.
 It is intended to be used as a personal cloud.